pzivich/zEpid/docs/Graphics.rst

 Spline
 ^^^^^^^^^^^

-One important note is that ``zepid.graphics.func_form_plot`` returns a ``matplotlib`` object.
+One important note is that ``zepid.graphics.functional_form_plot`` returns a ``matplotlib`` object.
 What this means is that further items can be added to the plot.
 We will show the functionality of this through the spline example.
 We will add dashed lines on our plot to designate where the spline knots are located

 .. code::

-   ze.graphics.func_form_plot(df,outcome='dead',var='age0',f_form='age0 + rqs0 + rqs1',discrete=True)
+   ze.graphics.functional_form_plot(df,outcome='dead',var='age0',f_form='age0 + rqs0 + rqs1',discrete=True)
    plt.vlines(30,0,0.85,colors='gray',linestyles='--')
    plt.vlines(40,0,0.85,colors='gray',linestyles='--')
    plt.vlines(55,0,0.85,colors='gray',linestyles='--')